savicente2109/calcul-ia-dores/README.md

 This directory includes four folders and a .txt file, each containing key components for running data processing and analysis scripts.

 1. `requirements.txt`:
    - Contains a detailed list of the libraries and programming language versions needed to run the scripts included in the folders.

-2. Folders:
+3. Folders:
-  - `/Datos':
+   - `/Datos`:
      - `TRAIN.csv`: Training dataset.
      - `sentences.csv`: Collection of sentences provided by Accenture.
    - `/Método Árbol de decisión y Naïve Bayes`:
      - `.ipynb` notebook that documents the steps for generating Decision Tree and Naïve Bayes models, including explanatory comments.
    - `/Red Neuronal`:
      - `Neural Network Solution.ipynb`: Notebook for training and evaluating the neural network.
      - `neural_network_model.keras`: Trained and exported neural network model for use in the interface.
      - `tokenizer.json`: Tokenizer required for the implementation of the neural network in the interface.
-    - `SBW-vectors-300-min5.txt.bz2`: Word embedding file for the input layer of the neural network.
+     - `SBW-vectors-300-min5.txt.bz2`: Word embedding file for the input layer of the neural network, created by [Cristian Cardellino](https://github.com/crscardellino).
+Not included in this repository.
+It can be downloaded on the following [link](https://cs.famaf.unc.edu.ar/~ccardellino/SBWCE/SBW-vectors-300-min5.txt.bz2) and manually added to the `/Red Neuronal` folder.
    - `/Interfaz`:
      - `.ipynb` notebook that, when executed, allows the visualization of the user interface described in the project documentation.
    - `/Memoria`:
      - `Memory.pdf`: Document with the internship report detailing the project.

 ## Instructions for Use: